fmecgroup/skripio-helper-response-emitter/README.md

+# About

+A unified way to emit responses for [1C:Enterprise](https://www.1ci.com/developers/) platform.

+# Installation

-# skripio-helper-response-emitter
+# Usage
-Unified response emitter for Skripio components